Install Agent Embedded in Salesforce

-This page explains how to install CXone Agent Embedded in Salesforce.
+This page explains how to install CXone Mpower Agent Embedded in Salesforce.
 Once it's installed, agents can use it to handle interactions directly inside Salesforce.
-When it's installed in Salesforce, CXone Agent Embedded is called CXone Agent for Salesforce (CXA-SF).
+When it's installed in Salesforce, Agent Embedded is called Agent for Salesforce.

 • Salesforce Sales Cloud